hbalakrishna/TicTacToe/README.md

 **Game Rules**

-1. Traditionally the first player plays with "X".
-So you can decide who wants to go with "X" and who wants go with "O".
+1. Traditionally the first player plays with "xx".
+So you can decide who wants to go with "xx" and who wants go with "oo".

 2. Only one player can play at a time.